vidyajay1/Sales-Job-Application-Automation-/README.md

 END_CODE = "most recent job code that has been listed"
 <br>

-and the code increments through these job codes
+and the code increments through these job codes after submitting each application